PackersHistory.com was co-founded by Daniel Zillmer and David Zillmer in the summer of 2016; although this website is generations in the making.

-In recent years, Daniel racked up 10 million+ page views writing about football, and other sports, for FanSided, NFL Spin Zone and College Spun (now The Spun), among others.
+Before launching this site, Daniel racked up 10 million+ page views writing about football, and other sports, for FanSided, NFL Spin Zone and College Spun (now The Spun), among many others.
 Most recently he, and David, were staff writers covering the Green Bay Packers for Pro Football Spot.

 Articles written by Daniel have been featured on SportsIllustrated.com, BleacherReport.com, FoxSports.com and ESPN.com to name a few outlets.
 Perhaps you read his article, “All 32 NFL Franchises Statistically Ranked in Order of Greatness” or maybe the Wisconsin State Journal’s write-up about it at Madison.com.